je-suis-tm/je-suis-tm/README.md

 ### 👋 there

 **I am currently looking for PhD positions with funding in applied/computational mathematics and statistics.
-My preferable location would be north/west Europe (including UK) as I would love to stay close to my family.
 My domains of interest would be**

 * **Bayesian Statistics:** Latent Variables, Statistical Modeling, Statistical Inference;
 * **Graph Theory:** Complex System, Agent-based Modelling, Application in Ecology and Epidemiology;